Diyala campaign: Prelude

-The Campaign
+Campaign

 Baquba falls

 On Christmas Day, it was reported that the capital of the province, Baquba, had fallen under insurgent control.
 An Iraqi news cameraman went to the city and reported seeing hundreds of gunmen with AK-47s in cars and pickups parading through the city.
 There was no sign of the security forces except for the bodies of a few executed by the insurgents.
 After that, there were increased insurgent attacks on the U.S. and Iraqi forces around Baquba and in the rest of the province.

 In mid-January, U.S. and Iraqi forces conducted a series of raids that resulted in 93 insurgents killed and 57 captured.
 Despite that, however, the insurgents had some successes early in the campaign, mainly when they shot down a Black Hawk helicopter on January 20, killing twelve U.S. soldiers.
 The helicopter was carrying mostly officers from the U.S. National Guard.
 The dead included a colonel who was the top American military doctor in Iraq.

-In January 2007, it was reported that Sunni insurgents were able to kidnap the mayor of Baquba and blow up his office, despite promises from American and Iraqi military officials that the situation in the city was "reassuring and under control".
+In January 2007, it was reported that Sunni militants were able to kidnap the mayor of Baquba and blow up his office, despite promises from American and Iraqi military officials that the situation in the city was "reassuring and under control".
 The city at its peak had over 300,000 residents, but a February 2007 report labeled the city a "ghost town" as most residents had fled.